gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-westerlund-avtcore-rtp-payload-registry.md

 # Security Considerations {#Security-Considerations}

-This document has no security considerations as it defines an adminstrative rule change.
+This document has no security considerations as it defines an administrative rule change.

 --- back